ji-devs/ji-cloud/documentation/engineering/hosting-deployment/HOSTING-DEPLOYMENT.md

     <img alt="Hosting and Deployment High Level View" src="./hosting-deployment.drawio.svg">
 </p>

+# Firebase vs GCS

+Full standalone static sites, such as Storybook and this documentation, are served via Firebase hosting

+All other static files - even if they comprise javascript that are used on other sites, are served via Google Cloud Storage and the Fastly CDN in front of it

+# CDN

+* TODO - document GCS, GCF, and Fastly: https://github.com/fastly/purge-fastly-gcs-trigger

 ## Notes:

 * The release/sandbox split is consistent.
 A sandbox frontend will hit sandbox server which hits sandbox sql